tblivet/docs/modules/testing/basic-checks.md

 These commands install and prepare your project for php-cs-fixer and the core standards.
 The commands have run successfully if a file `.php_cs.dist` exists in the root folder.

-[PHP-CS-Fixer](https://packagist.org/packages/friendsofphp/php-cs-fixer) is used to check the code style, and is automatically included in your project if you required `prestashop/php-dev-tools` by following the commands above.
+[PHP-CS-Fixer](https://packagist.org/packages/friendsofphp/php-cs-fixer) is used to check the code style.
+It is suggested by `prestashop/php-dev-tools` on [Packagist](https://packagist.org/packages/prestashop/php-dev-tools), and must be required via composer separately.

 It provides two main features: